Gyu-Seok0/Gyu-Seok0.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle: I am a researcher in the Department of Computer Science and Engineering at Pohang University of Science and Technology (POSTECH).

-subtitle: <b> AI Research Scientist at </b> <a href='https://sites.google.com/view/postechdi/home'>Pohang University of Science and Technology (POSTECH)</a> <br> 77, Cheongam-ro, Nam-gu, Pohang-si, Gyeongsangbuk-do, the Republic of Korea #.
+#<a href='https://sites.google.com/view/postechdi/home'>Pohang University of Science and Technology (POSTECH)</a> <br> 77, #Cheongam-ro, Nam-gu, Pohang-si, Gyeongsangbuk-do, the Republic of Korea #.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right